aframevr/aframe/docs/core/scene.md

 properties, its methods, the ability to attach components, and the behavior to wait for all of its child nodes (e.g., `<a-assets>` and `<a-entity>`) to load before kicking off the render loop.

+`<a-scene>` handles all of the three.js and WebVR boilerplate is handled for us:

+- Set up canvas, renderer, render loop
+- Default camera and lights
+- Set up webvr-polyfill, VREffect
+- Add UI to Enter VR that calls WebVR API

 <!--toc-->